bgachara/bgachara.github.io/posts/databases.md

 ### Decomposition storage model (DSM)

 - The DBMS stores the values of a single attribute for all tuples contiguously in a page, also known as a column store.
-- It is ideal for OLAP workloads where read-only queries perform large scans over a subset of the table's attrbutes.
+- It is ideal for OLAP workloads where read-only queries perform large scans over a subset of the table's attrbutes, use a batched vectorized processing model.
 - DBMS is responsible for combining/splitting a tuple's attributes when reading/writing.
 - It stores attributes and meta-data in separate arrays of fixed-length values.
   - most systems identify unique physical tuples using offsets into these arrays